dgdelmas/neural_cpp/README.md

     N.randomize();

-Assume that we will use this network to identify hand written digits, say, from the MNIST dataset.
+Assume that we will use this network to identify handwritten digits, say, from the MNIST dataset.
 Then, given that this is categorical data, it makes more sense to replace the loss function by cross-entropy instead of least squares:

     N.loss_fnc = log_like;

 Next, we load the data.
-I have a csv file with `60000` lines, each of which contains, first, an integer from `0` to `9`, and then `28x28 = 784` integers from `0` to `255`.
+I have a local csv file with `60000` lines, each of which contains, first, an integer from `0` to `9`, and then `28x28 = 784` integers from `0` to `255`.
 I load this data as follows:

     int n_samp = 60000; // number of samples in the mnist dataset
     ifstream file("mnist.csv"); // change path to your local file